- Written by Dr.Mehmet Demircioglu

 Because donor hair permanence depends on moving a limited donor supply, every repair decision must protect what remains.
 If the remaining skin or density is not suitable for another transplant, scalp micropigmentation for scars and thin density may be discussed as a camouflage option, but it also has limits.

-My practical view is simple.
-Laser may be useful when the goal is careful reduction in a healed scalp with the right hair and skin conditions.
-It is a poor choice when the patient needs exact graft selection, hairline redesign, scar assessment, or a full repair plan.
+I consider laser only when the goal is careful reduction in a healed scalp with the right hair and skin conditions.
+I do not treat it as a replacement for exact graft selection, hairline redesign, scar assessment, or a full repair plan.

-The safest repair starts with a clear end point.
+A repair plan should start with a clear end point.
 Decide what the final hairline should look like, decide which hairs truly need to go, and only then choose whether laser, electrolysis, punch out, redesign, or observation is the right next step.